zebengberg/bairy/README.md

 Follow the first two steps as for devices.
 That is, install this project and its dependencies.
 In addition, you will also need to know the IP addresses of all devices you intend to connect to the hub.
 These IP addresses should be stored in a `.txt` file.

-1. Run `python -m pypeck.hub.configs path/to/addresses.txt`.
+1. Run `python -m bairy.hub.configs path/to/addresses.txt`.

 1.